UmarMsani/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Don't just count your directories, make your directories count: a script that counts the number of directories and sub-directories in the current directory Hidden directories should be counted.
 12. What’s new:  script that displays the 10 newest files in the current directory, contain One file per line and Sorted from the newest to the oldest.
 13. Being unique is better than being perfect: a script that takes a list of words as input and prints only words that appear exactly once, Input format: One line, one word, Output format: One line, one word, Words should be sorted.
+14. It must be in that file: Display lines containing the pattern “root” from the file /etc/passwd.